wolfeidau/wolfeidau_site/content/post/2019-12-16-getting-started-with-cognito.md

 tags = [ "cloudformation", "development", "aws", "cognito", "authentication" ]
 +++

-The AWS [Cognito](https://aws.amazon.com/cognito/) product enables developers to build web or API based applications without worrying about authentication, and all the code which goes with:
+The AWS [Cognito](https://aws.amazon.com/cognito/) product enables developers to build web or API based applications without worrying about authentication and authorisation.

+## What does cognito provide out of the box?

+* Storing and protecting your users data
-* signing up for an account with email / sms verification
+* Signing up for an account with email / sms verification
-* signing in, optionally with Multi Factor Authentication (MFA)
+* Signing in, optionally with Multi Factor Authentication (MFA)
-* password change and recovery
+* Password change and recovery
-* storing and protecting this data
+* A number of triggers which can be used to extend the product

+## What is great about Cognito?

 Where AWS Cognito really shines is: